jeremyfa/vscode-tasks-chooser/README.md

 # Commands

 `tasks-chooser.reload` Reloads the `tasks-chooser.json` file and updates the status bar item.
+Note that the status bar item is already updated automatically when changing `tasks-chooser.json` file.

 `tasks-chooser.select` Select between available items/targets.
 This is the command run when clicking on the status bar item.